kumarisback/Webrtc_Reactjs_Typscript/README.md

 ## Description
-This is frontend repo for backend Setup please the repo link https://github.com/kumarisback/sockit_java
+This is frontend repo for backend Setup please use this repo link https://github.com/kumarisback/sockit_java